 412-414 George Street

 Originally opened in Melbourne, Double Monk is still a relatively new establishment to the Sydney scene.
 Despite that, they’ve already become a frontrunner in the shoe game, heralded by critics for their production of classic shoes that can stand the test of time.
-Although it might be a little intimidating going there at first (they have more than 60 pairs of leather and suede shoes to choose from), their friendly sales team are always present to guide you through all the intricacies of specialty footwear.
+Although it might be a little intimidating going there at first (they have more than 60 pairs of leather and suede shoes to choose from), their friendly sales team are always present to guide you through all the intricacies of speciality footwear.
 Double Monk is an excellent option to consider for any man looking for a more polished and refined look, as the store also stocks pocket squares and knitted ties that specifically complement the shoes.

 Brands: Crockett & Jones, John Lobb, Edward Green, George Cleverly, Alden